-• Procedures for maintaining positive radio communications between the aircraft and landing zone coordinator.
+• Procedures for maintaining p landing zone coordinator. ositive radio communications between the a aircraft and

 Atmospheric Monitoring for Carbon Monoxide

 This policy establishes procedures for measuring atmospheric concentrations of carbon monoxide (CO) at an incident for the safety of members working in potentially hazardous conditions.